okestonia/opendata.riik.ee/en/kontaktid.md

 ref: Contact
 lang: en
 ---
-# Kontaktid
+# Contact Information

-For questions concerning downloading or registering new open datasets, please contact openatasupport@mkm.ee
+For questions concerning downloading or registering new open datasets, please contact opendatasupport@mkm.ee

 For questions relating to the use of open data, please contact opendatahelp@mkm.ee or provide feedback on the  [tracker](https://github.com/okestonia/opendata-issue-tracker/issues).